 12 Dec Impressions about Baikal and the Trans-Siberian Railway, a story by Sten

-ExploRussia publishes stories of people, who travelled around Russia and have something to share with you.
+ExploRussia publishes stories of people, who traveled around Russia and have something to share with you.
 This post is from our friend Sten from Estonia, who shares his impressions about Baikal and Transsiberian railway.
 He had spent some time in Russia, being the part of AIESEC internship program.
 Now he is sharing with us his impressions about Lake Baikal, to where he took Transsiberian path.
 Enjoy!

-“As many travellers I had a dream of taking the Trans-Siberian railway to travel across the continent.
-With each moment of the preparation the idea seemed to be more and more attractive, until one day everything was ready for the departure.
+“As many travellers, I had a dream of taking the Trans-Siberian railway to travel across the continent.
+With each moment of the preparation, the idea seemed to be more and more attractive, until one day everything was ready for the departure.